davemeneses/liribot/README.md

 Liri is a Language Interpretation and Recognition Interface.
 It takes in parameters in the command line from the user and gives data back.

-##T he commands that Liri can recognize are:
+## The commands that Liri can recognize are:

 - concert-this
 - spotify-this-song